Working at NBSS

 Reopening NBSS is essential to our mission, the education and training that we deliver, and the future of the School.
 We feel confident in our ability to provide a safe, healthy, and productive environment for everyone at NBSS.
 However, it will take the commitment and dedication of our entire community to see us through this challenging moment.

 Answers to frequently asked questions related to your roles as full-time faculty and staff are below.
-We encourage our entire community to review the Health & Safety page for guidelines, protocols, and FAQs.
+View the main Reopening NBSS page here.
+We also encourage our entire community to review the Health & Safety page for guidelines, protocols, resources, and FAQs.
 Students (both full-time and continuing education) should visit the Training & Education page for information relevant to their status and program.
-For questions not addressed here, please contact email@example.com.
+For questions not addressed here, please contact firstname.lastname@example.org.

-- What health and safety protocols will be in place at NBSS next year?
+- What health and safety protocols are in place at NBSS?

 - What should I do if I'm diagnosed with COVID-19?